When is a Trial Shift Legal? (2020 Update)

 Unpaid trials are a common way to see if a prospective employee is the right fit for the job.
 Find out the legal issues surrounding them here.

-When applying for a job, you may be asked to come in for a trial shift.
-This is common where a prospective employer wants to see in practice whether you’re the right fit for the role.
+When you apply for a job, you may be asked to come in for a trial shift.
+This is common if a prospective employer wants to see in practice whether you’re the right fit for the role and assess your skills.
 This is in itself, completely legal.
 However, some employers may exploit this and it’s important to know when you have to be paid.
 In this article, we’ll outline everything you need to know about unpaid work trials and what your rights are.

 When is a trial shift legal?